How to Set Up a Donation Page and Raise Money for What Matters

 If you’re still not sure how to choose a platform for your personal donation website, have a look at our Why GoFundMe page to find out what else makes us stand out from the crowd.

-Lay the foundation with a fantastic title for your donation page
+Start with a fantastic title for your donation page

 Write a story that makes people want to donate